JourneyOver/Adventure_Land_Codes/README.md

 <p>As a consequence of the recent 1 + 1 + 1 character limit and the game going to what feels like full P2W, I will no longer be updating this repo, nor supporting anything in this repo anymore unless something changes or the 1 + 1 + 1 character limit is reverted back to 2 + 1 + 1.</p>

+<p>UPDATE: As of recent (07/26/17) I had noticed that the game seems to be back to 2 + 1 + 1 on the character limit, even though this is back to at least how I somewhat prefer the game to be I do not think I will be coming back to it any time soon still.
+I'm still not going to be updating this repo, nor supporting anything in the repo for the most part (only thing I will continue to support is any sort of pull requests to this repo (if there are ever any that is xD)).
+I can't say if I will come back or not, I may check out how things are when the steam release comes out and possibly see about doing some updates then or see about maybe just coming back fully.</p>

 <p>If someone else fancies to keep the show running, they are free to do so by forking this repo.</p>

 <h1>Adventure Land Scripts</h1>